ogus/js-loader/README.md

 ## Installation

-Just download / clone the source anywhere, and add a a script tag that links to anywhere
+Just download/clone this repository anywhere to get the source files, and add a script tag that links to anywhere

 ```html
 <script type="text/javascript" src="path/to/anywhere/js-loader.js"></script>
 ```

-That's it, you are ready to use the `JsLoader` class.
+That's it, you are ready to go !

 ## Features

-It provides a static class named `JsLoader`, associated with a single public method named `load()`
+It provides a *static* class named `JsLoader`, associated with two public function.

-The `load()` method allows to load JS files described *however* you want: a single String, an Array of String, an Object structured as a file tree (see the [examples](#code-example)).
-You can also mix any of the previous data structures, it (should) works too: an Array of Objects, an Object composed of Array and String, an Array of Arrays...

-It returns a new `Promise` containing every loaded script, so you can chain it easily.
+The `load()` function allows to load JS files passed in arguments, and returns a new `Promise` containing every loaded script, so you can chain it easily.
+The *nopromise* version also allows chaining by returning the JsLoader object and defining a `then()` that accept a function as argument.

+The `require()` function allows to require a script that has been previously loaded, and return it.
+If the script has not been loaded, it load it synchronously.

+The structure of the `load()` arguments has been made as permissive as possible.
+It can accept a **String**, an **Array**, or an **Object** where the *keys* will be used as directory name (see the [examples](#code-example)).
+You can even mix any of those argument, everything should work !
+And if does not, you can happily open a new issue ;)

 ## Code Example